 Within the Division and the School, events on the biweekly Composition Colloquium include visits by guest composers and performers, and student and faculty presentations.
 The Music Scholars Lecture Series brings six nationally-recognized speakers to campus each year, two each in Music Theory, Musicology, and Ethnomusicology.
 Each year our three New Music at Maryland concerts provide ample opportunities for composers to hear their music performed.
 The student-organized new music ensemble TEMPO also has close ties to the Composition program.

 Students in Composition work regularly with performers in the School of Music.
-In recent years they have enjoyed readings by the University of Maryland Symphony Orchestra, staged readings by the Maryland Opera Studio, and collaboration with students in the Department of Dance.
+In recent years they have enjoyed readings by the University of Maryland Symphony Orchestra, staged readings by the Maryland Opera Studio, and collaboration with students in the School of Theatre, Dance and Performance Studies.
 Every other year, the Walsum Competition recognizes excellence in composition with public performances and recordings by distinguished artists or one of the School's large ensembles.
 The biennial Patton Award recognizes exemplary work in Composition by an undergraduate or graduate student.
 The School of Music's close relationship with the Clarice Smith Performing Arts Center affords still more opportunities, in the form of concerts, residencies, and readings.
-Through this relationship, student composers have enjoyed private meetings and public readings of their works with the internationally-recognized musicians of Bang on a Can and the Kronos Quartet.

 Located within the Clarice Smith Performing Arts Center, the Michelle E. Smith Performing Arts Library has an extensive music collection in books, scores, recordings, periodicals, and special collections.
 Students can also easily access materials in any of the University of Maryland campus libraries and or University of Maryland system.
 Composers and theorists also have ready access to the latest music technology, in our 16-station Music Technology Lab and electronic music studio.